 I’m not even sure the mixed mushroom dish Duong ordered was on the menu.
 That’s the pleasure of taking a food tour – you get to try things you might not discover on your own.
 These little slippery mushrooms were a chopstick challenge but tasted great when I managed to get them in my mouth.

-After dinner, we zip around the city on the Vespa and I get to see the attractions of Hue by night.
-We then stop at a Che restaurant to explore the most popular Vietnamese desert.
+After dinner, we zip around the city on the Vespa and I get to see the Hue attractions by night.
+Lights sparkle prettily on the Perfume River but the streets are almost empty because of the rain.
+Many of the places that would normally appear on a vegetarian food tour of Hue are closed.
+But finally, we find a che restaurant where I get to explore the most popular Vietnamese desert.

 50 Nguyen Cong Tru, Hue, Vietnam

 A local’s favourite lunch spot, Thanh Lieu was packed with school kids and local workers when I arrived.
 There is no English on the simple menu here, so you either have to know your Hue food or take your chances.

 I started with the Banh Beo, thick circles of rice noodle sprinkled with a flavourful yet mysterious topping.
 They were tasty but the sticky noodles were tricky to pull apart with chopsticks.

 I also ordered a small Lau (hot pot), which is the speciality here.
 Even though I’ve had hot pot in China many times, the ritual differs slightly from place to place.
 Luckily, the locals who were seated next to me also ordered hot pot, so I could follow their lead.

 How to eat hot pot in Hue vegetarian restaurants.
 Hot pot is served on a table-top burner which the waiter will bring and light for you.
 He should also bring a large serving spoon, a basket of green herbs, a plate of cold noodles and a small bowl.